home-assistant/developers.home-assistant/blog/2022-02-18-paper-elements.md

 ## What should custom cards do?

-You can replace your paper elements with mwc elements but there is no gaurentee that these elements will be loaded when your users load your editor or cards.
-As well as no guarentee that we use these elements forever.
+Custom Card Creators can bundle their own components with their own unique names.
+This is now supported by MWC.
+See ESP Web Tools that use this: https://github.com/esphome/esp-web-tools/blob/main/src/components/ewt-checkbox.ts

 This comes back to the [blog post by Bram](https://developers.home-assistant.io/blog/2020/10/02/lazyMoreInfo):